mgsisk/remark-lint-config/CODE_OF_CONDUCT.md

 - Derogatory, discriminatory, or insulting imagery or language
 - Publishing or threatening to publish personally identifying information
 - Sexual advances, imagery, or language
-- Violent imagery, language, or threats of violence
+- Violent imagery, language, or threats

 ## Consequences